nipype/pydra/CONTRIBUTING.md

 **ii.
 [Fork][link_fork] the [Pydra repository][link_pydra] to your profile**

-This is now your own unique copy of the Nipype repository.
+This is now your own unique copy of the Pydra repository.
 Changes here won't affect anyone else's work, so it's a safe space to explore edits to the code!

 **iii.
 [Clone][link_clone] the repository to your local machine**